0xMirasio/IDAPlugins/README.md

 # IDAPlugins
 A non official list of IDA plugins link sorted by categories.
 Feel feel to create issues/pull request, I will add the plugins.

+Notation :
+As plugins can have the same goal purpose, I will put a (1)/(2)/... ranking.
+Personnal opinion , can modify !

 ## Essentials

 https://github.com/REhints/HexRaysCodeXplorer For better code navigation in RE process.
 CodeXplorer automates code reconstruction of C++ applications.